greglook/vault/README.md

 One significant advantage of building on a common data layer is the ability to draw relations between many different kinds of data.
 Information from a variety of systems can be correlated into more meaningful, higher-level aggregates.

-## Usage

-To get started working with Vault, the command-line tool is the simplest interface.
-After initializing some basic configuration, you can use the tool to explore the contents of the blob store.
-Use `-h` `--help` or `help` to show usage information for any command.
-General usage is similar to git, with nested subcommands for various types of actions.

-See the [usage docs](doc/tool.md) for more information.

 ## License